-Application Programming Interface is a platform that allows the integration of a certain software with third systems.
-API is widely used by software development companies, which wish to use an integrated system for products of other companies, so that users can access information from the system externally.
+Application Programming Interface is a platform that allows the integration of certain software with third systems.
+API is widely used by software development companies, which wish to use an integrated system for products of other companies so that users can access information from the system externally.

 Why Do We Need It?

 Also, we all know how important it is to keep up with all the happenings on the market and the environment.
 Create interaction with other companies.
 An entrepreneur can start developing an application for content extensions via social networks.
-Public APIs such as Facebook, Twitter and SoundCloud allow you to communicate and provide extended customer experience.
-It’s like a two-way street, so in the future it can turn your private API into public and offer it to your partners.
+Public APIs such as Facebook, Twitter, and SoundCloud allows you to communicate and provide extended customer experience.
+It’s like a two-way street, so in the future, it can turn your private API into public and offer it to your partners.
 Business interaction strengthens business models.

 These are just some of the reasons why you need an API.
 It is believed that the APIs are the future of inter-company communication.
 Our accelerated lives require faster execution of tasks and at the same time affect the speed of development.
 Market demand is far higher than supply, and if they want to stay in the race, companies need a tool that easily and quickly helps to build it.
 They need to think ahead if they want to stay competitive.